nehaljwani/team.exiv2.org/book/IMaEA.md

 I personally found working with the students to be enjoyable and interesting.
 I retired from work in 2014 and returned to England after 15 years in Silicon Valley.
 In 2016, Alison and I had a trip round the world and spent a day with Mahesh in Bangalore and with Tuan in Singapore.
 We subsequently went to Vietnam to attend Tuan's wedding in 2017.

 I started working on Exiv2 to implement GeoTagging.
 As the years have passed, I've explored most of the code.
 I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
 I've done lots of work on the build, test suite and documentation.
 I've talked to users all over the world and closed several hundred issues and feature requests.
-After I retired from work, Alison and I had a trip around the world.
-We were invited to stay with Andreas and his family.
+On our eound the world trip, we were invited to stay with Andreas and his family.
 We met users in India, Singapore, Armenia, the USA and the UK.
-I've attended 3 Open-Source Conferences.
+I've attended 2 Open-Source Conferences.
 It's been an adventure and mostly rewarding.
 It's remarkable how seldom users express appreciation.

 ### Where are we now?